centreon/centreon-archived/doc/en/release_notes/centreon-2.7/centreon-2.7.0.rst

 * Switching to InnoDB all Centreon tables (except logs and data_bin too big for an automatic update).
 * PHP 5.1 no longer supported
 * Browser compatibility : IE 11, FF 5 et Chrome 39 at least
 * Shared views in custom views are not atomaticaly loaded in views of others users.
-Now views are able to be public and user can load them during the creation step.@
+Now views are able to be public and user can load them during the creation step.

 Secutiry fixes
 --------------